What is the Definition of Alcoholic?

 of alcoholism listed below:

 Craving doesn’t mean wanting something.
-It means needing.
+It means feeling like you need something.
 Typically the alcoholic obsesses about alcohol from morning till night.
 Hardly is one drink started when they start to think about the next.
 It is similar to being in the first flush of love.
 Being without that person is unbearable.
 Everything will be okay if you can just be with them.
 And so it is with the alcoholic.
 They are in love with alcohol.
 Deeply, passionately, blindly.
 Even if it destroys everything else that they love.

 - LOSS OF CONTROL:

 The alcoholic is unable to have one drink or two, or three and stop.
 Once the first drink passes his/her lips it is all over.
 Control is handed over to the drink.
 The dependent drinker also loses control of their life.
 As the drinking gets worse so does the alcoholic’s ability to do even the most basic things.
 Paying bills, keeping appointments, personal hygiene all fall by the wayside as eventually does the alcoholic.

 The drinker, or I should say his body, has to have alcohol.
 If he doesn’t then physical withdrawal symptoms can begin to surface within 12-24 hours of the last drink.
 These can be VERY nasty.
 Such symptoms include nausea, shakiness, the sweats, hallucinations (rats crawling out of stomach are a common one), and anxiety.
 These symptoms are known as Delirium Tremens and can kill you.
 Delirium Tremens is colloquially known as the DTs, "the shakes", "the horrors", "the heebie geebies", "the fear", "the abdabs", "the staggers and jags" and "the jimjams”.
 Such names give an insight into the nature of alcohol withdrawal.
 It is essential that you consult a medical professional before detoxing from alcohol.